Press release

 Lord Timpson, Minister for Prisons and Probation, said:

-This Bill will rightly end the use of prison cells for people who need care under the Mental Health Act and ensure they get the urgent specialist help they need.
+This bill will rightly end the use of prison cells for people who need care under the Mental Health Act and ensure they get the urgent specialist help they need.

 It will also mean prisoners requiring mental health hospital treatment are transferred quicker, and builds on our ongoing work to ensure prisons make better citizens and not better criminals.

-Whilst there have been decreases in the number of detentions from 2021/22 and 2022/23, latest data from NHS England shows an increase in 2023/24 with 22,000 people subject to the Act as of September.
+While there have been decreases in the number of detentions from 2021 to 2022 and 2022 to 2023, latest data from NHS England shows an increase in 2023 to 2024 with 22,000 people subject to the act as of September.

-An independent review of the Mental Health Act, chaired by Professor Sir Simon Wessely, President of the Royal Society of Medicine, and commissioned by former Prime Minister Theresa May in 2017, found rising rates of detention under the Act, racial disparities, poor patient experience especially for autistic people and those with a learning disability.
+An independent review of the Mental Health Act, chaired by Professor Sir Simon Wessely, President of the Royal Society of Medicine, and commissioned by former Prime Minister Theresa May in 2017, found rising rates of detention under the act, racial disparities, and poor patient experience especially for autistic people and those with a learning disability.

 Professor Sir Simon Wessely, Chair of the Independent Review of the Mental Health Act, said: